patrickpichler/of_bees_and_runtime_security/talk.md

 }
 ```

 We kick it off, by setting the `LICENSE` constant to `GPL`.
-There is a good reason for that, as
+There is a good reason for that, as we
-we have learned while looking at helpers, some of them only work with `GPL` licensing.
+have learned while looking at helpers, as some of them only work with `GPL` licensing.
 You might
 also be wondering what exactly these `SEC` things are doing.
 It is actually quite easy, as it just
 instructs the compiler to put the resulting code under the section specified as the string passed to
 the macro.
 So the `LICENSE` constant goes into the `license` section and the byte code for `hello`